-The Group's depreciation of property and equipment increased by approximately HK\$0.4 million for the year ended 31 March 2019 representing an increase of approximately 31% from approximately HK\$1.2 million for the year ended 31 March 2018.
-The increase was primarily due to (i) the increase in depreciation on property reclassified from investment property to land and building as we began using the self-owned property as our office in October 2018 and (ii) additions of certain items of computers during the year ended 31 March 2019.
+The Group's depreciation of property and equipment increased by approximately HK\$0.9 million for the year ended 31 March 2020 representing an increase of approximately 59% from approximately HK\$1.5 million for the year ended 31 March 2019.
+The increase was primarily due to the increase in depreciation on the Property reclassified from investment property to land and building in October 2018.